markedjs/marked/CONTRIBUTING.md

 ## Test early, often, and everything

 We try to write test cases to validate output (writing tests based on the [supported specifications](https://github.com/markedjs/marked/blob/master/AUTHORS.md#specifications)) and minimize regression (writing tests for issues fixed).
-Therefore, if you would like to contribute, somethings you should regarding the test harness.
+Therefore, if you would like to contribute, some things you should know regarding the test harness.

 |Location      |Description                                         |
 |:-------------|:---------------------------------------------------|